AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ![](assets/create-mandatoryquestions.png)

-If the two mandatory questions, for some reason, doesn’t have any text, the questions will not appear in the feedback form.
+If the two mandatory questions, for some reason, doesn't have any text, the questions will not appear in the feedback form.

+>[!NOTE]
+>
-**Note:** It is not enough that you enable these settings at the Learning Program instance.
+>It is not enough that you enable these settings at the Learning Program instance.
 You must also enable these settings at the Course Instance level for each course in the Learning Program.

 In Instance Defaults page, if you enable **Make All Questions Mandatory**, then all new instances created thereafter will inherit these settings.

 ![](assets/instance-defaults-makeallquestionsmandatory.png)

-# L1 feedback at course level {#l1-feedback-course-level}
+## L1 feedback at course level {#l1-feedback-course-level}

 In previous versions of Learning Manager, an Administrator could enable L1 feedback for the Learning Program.

 In this release of Learning Manager, the Administrator can send L1 feedback for all the courses that are part of the Learning Program.
 The Administrator must ensure that L1 feedback is enabled for all the courses at the course instance level.

 1. To enable L1 feedback for each course, in the Admin app, click **Learning Programs > View Learning Program**.
 1. Click **Instances > L1 Feedback Enabled**.
 1. Enable the option **Enable for Each Course**.

    ![](assets/enable-l1-feedbackforcourse.png)